villasv/aws-airflow-stack/README.md

 upgraded gracefully, but most importantly makes deployments really fast and easy to begin with.

-There's also an EFS providing a shared directory, which can be useful for staging files potentially used by workers on different machines and other syncrhonization scenarios.
-Be mindful about its usage as the throughput can become a bottleneck, and you won't pay for it if you don't use it.
+There's also an EFS shared directory mounted at at `/mnt/efs`, which can be useful for staging files potentially used by workers on different machines and other syncrhonization scenarios commonly found in ETL/Big Data applications.
+It facilitates migrating legacy workloads not ready for running on distributed workers.

 ### Workers and Auto Scaling